mendersoftware/mender-docs/08.Server-integration/02.Preauthorizing-devices/docs.md

 ## Verify the device is accepted

 If everything went as intended, your device will get the `accepted` status in the Mender server.
 You can log in to the Mender UI to ensure your device is listed and reports inventory.

-If your device shows as `pending`, see the troubleshooting on [a device shows up as pending after preauthorizing it](../../301.Troubleshoot/04.Mender-Server/docs.md#a-device-shows-up-as-pending-after-preauthorizing-it).

 If you do not see your device at all, verify it booted correctly and it is able to connect to the Mender server.
 You can check [the Mender client logs on the device](../../301.Troubleshoot/03.Mender-Client/docs.md#obtaining-client-logs) for more diagnostics information.